to-curiosity/Cena-Anomaly-Detection/README.md

 - Run command line --> go run anomalyDetection_autoEncoder.go fhe_stuffs.go

 ## TODO:
-- Split out the code into client and server files to show explicitly who's responsible for specific operations and transfer of keys and data
+- Split out the code into client and server files to show explicitly who's responsible for specific operations and transfer of keys and data.
+- I suspect implement the model in Python with TensorFlow/Keras is easier for development and wider accessibility.
+Training the model and saving the weights can be done.
+Then, perform the forward pass and inference using Go and the Lattigo library for secure and efficient execution of the pre-trained model.